siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Motivation

-After two coherent beams are made to interfere, most naturally after a first beam splitter in a Mach-Zehnder interferometer and with a small relative angle at recombination, fringes appear on both output branches of the final beam splitter.
-A bright fringe on one output corresponds to a dark fringe on the other, as in the complementary cosine-squared and sine-squared decomposition.
+Take a Mach-Zehnder interferometer.
+After the first beam splitter, two coherent beams are recombined at a small relative angle at the final beam splitter.
+This produces fringes on both output branches.

-The two outputs together recover the full input power.
+A bright fringe on one output corresponds to a dark fringe on the other.
+The two outputs are complementary, with the usual cosine-squared and sine-squared profiles, and together they recover the full incident two-beam power.

-At the raw overlap level, two equal coherent contributions can produce local energy loading from 0 up to 4 times the loading of one contribution.
-The measurement proposed here targets the central part of one bright fringe ridge and compares its longitudinal delay against either of the two incident beams at the final recombiner.
+At the raw overlap level, however, two equal coherent contributions can produce local energy density from 0 up to 4 times the density of one incident beam.
+The proposed measurement targets the central part of one bright fringe ridge and compares its longitudinal delay against either of the two incident beams before the final recombiner.

 ## Basic Idea

 Two equal coherent beams are recombined at a small angle so that stable straight fringes are formed.
-A narrow bright fringe ridge is then spatially filtered and allowed to propagate forward as an isolated channel.
-Its modulation or pulse delay is compared against one of the incident beams before recombination, with matched carrier, modulation, and downstream path length.
+One bright fringe ridge is spatially filtered and propagated forward as an isolated channel.
+Its modulation or pulse delay is then compared against one of the incident beams, with matched carrier, modulation, and downstream path length.

 The goal is not to measure fringe visibility.
 The goal is to measure the forward propagation delay of one bright fringe channel.